PoustouFlan/AdventOfCode/README.md

 ### Automated Input Retrieval/Submission

-**You need to proved your adventofcode.com session cookie in the `lib/cookie.txt` file !**
+**You need to provide your adventofcode.com session cookie in the `lib/cookie.txt` file !**

 Check online [how to retrieve your session cookie](https://support.pentest-tools.com/en/scans-tools/how-to-get-the-session-cookie)